-10.4.3 An integrated approach to the conservation of natural ecosystems will be sought, based on the Landscapes for Living initiative, so as to contribute to targets to halt and reverse
+10.4.3 An integrated approach to the conservation of natural ecosystems will be sought, based on the Landscapes for Living initiative, so as to contribute to targets to halt and reverse biodiversity loss, and to deliver economic and social benefits for Solihull's residents and

-- 10.4.4 The Council recognises and wil promote the need for and benefits of joint working with other local authorities to achieve landscape scale conservation.
+- 10.4.4 The Council recognises and will promote the need for and benefits of joint working with other local authorities to achieve landscape scale conservation.
 The Council is a partner in the Kingfisher Country Park project, with Birmingham and environmental agencies and groups, to protect and restore the landscape of the River Cole and Kingshurst Brook in North Solihull.
 The Council will support the Local Nature Partnership for Warwickshire, Coventry and Solihull, the Sub Regional Green Infrastructure initiative and the proposal for a Nature Improvement Area based on the sub-regional network of Local Wildlife Sites, as a means of addressing habitat fragmentation.
-'Nature Conservation in Solihull' sets out the strategic objectives for biodiversity conservation in the Borough, and developers should take these and other strategies relating to the natural environment into account. - 10.4.5 The policy recognises the importance of designated areas such as the nationally important Sites of Special Scientific Interest, of which there are five in the Borough including the River Blythe, and locally important wildlife and geological sites and nature reserves.
+The Council's Nature Conservation Strategy 'Nature Conservation in Solihull' sets out the strategic objectives for biodiversity conservation in the Borough, and developers should take these and other strategies relating to the natural environment into account. - The policy recognises the importance of designated areas such as the nationally 10.4.5 important Sites of Special Scientific Interest, of which there are five in the Borough including the River Blythe, and locally important wildlife and geological sites and nature reserves.
 It also recognises that many of these important sites are in unfavourable condition, and the potential for nearby development to help deliver improvements.
 The policy sets out the relative importance to be attached to designated sites when considering development proposals, including the special scrutiny afforded to Sites of Special Scientific Interest, in line with national guidance.
 However, biodiversity conservation will not be achieved by protecting Sites of Special Scientific Interest alone.
 Locally important wildlife and geological sites have been designated in the Borough and protected through policies in development plans for many years, and the Council is in the process of reviewing Local Wildlife Sites through the sub-regional Wildlife Sites project.
+Annual updates to the network of Local Wildlife Sites are provided to the Council by the Habitat Biodiversity Audit Partnership and illustrated on the annually updated Nature Conservation Strategy Map, along with other components of the Borough's ecological network.